in-person in west asheville · virtual across NC

 "how long does EMDR take?"

 It depends on what we're working with.
 Some people process a single trauma in 3–6 sessions.
 Complex trauma might take months.
-Everyone's timeline is genuinely different, and we don't rush it.
+Everyone's timeline is different, and we don't rush it.

 "can I do EMDR virtually?"